rehierl/node-tree-outliner/1-3-hierarchies/1-0-sets-of-sets.md

 >
 ```

-This multiset-of-sets could be visualized using the following
+This multiset-of-sets could be visualized using nested sets
-box/border-based representation:
+(i.e. a box/border-based representation):

 ```
 |-A-----------------|